 This bill amends the New Jersey Better Educational Savings Trust (NJBEST) program to allow distributions from NJBEST accounts to be considered qualified withdrawals when rolled over into a Roth IRA.
 This change aligns state law with recent federal legislation that permits such rollovers without incurring tax liabilities.
-The bill specifically updates the definitions of "qualified withdrawal" and "qualified higher education expenses" to include these rollovers, ensuring that funds transferred from a NJBEST account to a Roth IRA are exempt from state income tax.
+The bill specifically updates the definitions within the NJBEST program, including the definition of "qualified withdrawal" to encompass these special rollovers, and it excludes these distributions from gross income tax calculations.

 Statutes affected: